-- Plot Cell over Time
+- Outline

+- Outline Corners

-- Plot Field Variable over Time
+- Plot Global Variables Over Time

 - Plot Over Line

-- Plot Point over Time
+- Plot Selection Over Time

 - Probe Location

-- Probe Location over Time

 - Temporal Shift Scale

+- Temporal Snap-to-Time-Steps

+- Temporal Statistics

 There are a few special case filters that do not fit well into any of the previous classes.
 Some of the filters, currently Temporal Interpolator and Particle Tracer, perform calculations based on how data changes over time.
 Thus, these filters may need to load data for two or more instances of time, which can double or more the amount of data needed in memory.
 The Temporal Cache filter will also hold data for multiple instances of time.
+Also keep in mind that some of the temporal filters such as the temporal statistics and the filters that plot over time may need to iteratively load all data from disk.
+Thus, it may take an impractically long amount of time even if does not require any extra memory.

-The Programmable Filter is also a special case which is impossible to classify.
+The Programmable Filter {...} is also a special case that is impossible to classify.
 Since this filter does whatever it is programmed to do, it can fall into any one of these categories.

-Culling Data
+3.9 Culling Data